-Anyone planning to visit Tuscany would like to know which is the best base to explore it!
+What’s the best base for exploring Tuscany?
+Anyone planning to visit Tuscany in Italy, would like to know which is the best base to discover it!
 Where is the best location for a base in Tuscany?

 Best Base for Exploring Tuscany: Florence or Siena?

 Often many travelers ask me which one between Florence and Siena is the best base to travel the region and visit its main sights.
 That makes sense as Florence and Siena are the 2 most beautiful and major art towns in Tuscany.